Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/appendixes/adfs.md

 >	For OpenID Connect, the SaaS provider must use AD FS 4.0 running in Windows Server 2016, which is currently in Technical Preview.
 AD FS 3.0 does not support OpenID Connect.

-> ASP.NET 5 does not include out-of-the-box support for WS-Federation.
+> ASP.NET Core does not include out-of-the-box support for WS-Federation.

 For an example of using WS-Federation with ASP.NET 4, see https://github.com/Azure-Samples/active-directory-dotnet-webapp-wsfederation